victoriachistolini/Honors/Notes/MaxEnt_Concept.md

 - minimize the relative entropy between two probability densities: the prescence data locations and the covariate space (enviromnetal inputs).

 - Input variables (covariates) undergo a variety of transformations:
-- Transformations help to model the complexity of the relationships between the species and its environment.
+- Transformations help to model the complexity of the relationships between the species and its environment:

       - Linear
       - Product